-Before you say goodnight to your little one, here are some suggested tips on safe sleeping recommended by the American Academy of Pediatrics:
+Before you say goodnight to your little one, here are some best practices for safe sleeping, as recommended by the American Academy of Pediatrics.

-- The safest place for your baby to sleep is in the same room as their caregiver, but not in the same bed.
-Parents can always position baby’s crib next to their bed to easily maintain physical contact and encourage bonding.
+- The safest place for baby to sleep is the same room as their caregiver.

-- Baby should be placed on their back to sleep and on their tummy to play.
+- Place baby on their back to sleep and tummy to play.

 - Use a crib or bassinet that meets current safety standards.

 - Provide your baby with a firm sleep surface.